суббота, 13 мая 2017 г.

 This is a generalized, symbolic image of Europe, and the throne room is deliberately constructed like a theatrical decoration.
 Polish king Sigismund II Augustus looks more like effeminate Henry III of France.
 The group of ladies resembles dowager queen Catherine de' Medici with her female retinue.

-Chess motif as a symbol of European politics appears also when Ivan instructs his ambassador before sending him to England: he should present a set of chess pieces to queen Elizabeth I.
+The chess motif as a symbol of European politics appears also when Ivan instructs his ambassador before sending him to England: he should present a set of chess pieces to queen Elizabeth I.

 _____________________________________________